JD-Erasmus/Portfolio-AdoreMedia/Mabel Creatives - Website/readme.md

 This ambitious undertaking required in-depth planning, strategic design, and an unwavering commitment to delivering a web solution that seamlessly integrates the main site with the four subsites.

 ## The Design Process
 During the design phase, I utilized Figma to create a comprehensive visual representation of the project.
-You can explore the detailed design in the [Figma design file](../figma/figma.md) to get a closer look at the creative concepts and layout elements.
+You can explore the detailed design in the [Figma design file](../figma/Figma.md) to get a closer look at the creative concepts and layout elements.

 ### Research:
-Extensive research helped me gain insights into the client's industry, competitors, and target audience.
-This understanding was foundational for creating a design that resonated with the client's goals.
+Extensive research was a foundational step in which I delved into the essence of the client's unique style and brand.
+This in-depth exploration played a pivotal role in crafting a design that authentically resonated with the client's goals and brand identity.

 ### Collaboration:
 I strongly believe in the power of co-design, where developers and clients work hand in hand to create exceptional web solutions.
 Throughout the project, I maintained open communication with the client, fostering a collaborative atmosphere.
 Their feedback and insights were not just welcomed but actively encouraged, as they played a crucial role in shaping the final design.